 This large port city in the northwest of Italy might not have the cache or familiarity of more popular Italian destinations like Rome, Venice and Florence, but the capital of Italy’s Liguria region has enough charm, medieval sights and pretty piazzas that you’d be hard pressed not to fall in love with Genoa at least a little.
 Only have time for a short visit?
 That’s okay — don’t skip the city just because you’re on a tight timeline.
-Here’s how to spend a memorable 24 hours in Genoa, with top tips from our local Genoa guides.
+Here’s how to spend a memorable 24 hours in Genoa.

 Early morning (7am – 9am)

 Start the morning at Belvedere Montaldo (also called Spianata Castelletto), essentially a “balcony” suspended over the historic centre with amazing views over the city and port.
 To reach it, you can take the stairs up from Via Garibaldi if you’ve got some morning energy to burn, or use the Art Nouveau lift from Piazza Portello, which costs around EUR 1.
 The open space at the top has benches, encouraging you to stop and enjoy the views and relax before you start your day.

 Once you’ve had your fill of those gorgeous city views, head back down to Via Garibaldi, which is at the edge of the historical centre.
 From here, going downhill you can start to explore the labyrinth of narrow streets that continues until the port.
 While exploring the area you can grab a piece of traditional focaccia (plain, with onions or olives) at any bakery.
 Continue towards the sea and visit the charming Sottoripa area with its shops and cafes, and if you’re still hungry, stop for another local street food at Antica Friggitoria Carega, where they sell traditional deep-fried foods.

 Midday (12pm – 2pm)